 7. Ceramic vs Teflon – which cookware is oven safe?

 Generally Teflon coated pans are not considered oven safe since the coating would not be able to withstand the heat and start disintegrating.
-Ceramic pans are oven safe.
+Ceramic pans are oven safe, though the range of temperatures depends on the handles.
+If the handles are stainless steel, like this Caraway pan, it is oven safe up to 550 F.

 Conclusion: If you like to do a lot of oven cooking, particularly from ‘stove to oven’, then ceramic cookware is the better choice for you.